jessesquires/jessesquires.com/_posts/2020-12-22-swift-self-executing-anonymous-closures.md

 I'm hoping someone can answer these two questions and explain what is happening.
 If so, I'll update this post!

-In any case, referencing `self` in self-executing anonymous closures for stored properties should be avoided!
-That `self` is not the `self` you might have been expecting.
+In any case, referencing `self` in self-executing anonymous closures for stored properties should be discouraged, or avoided entirely!
+That `self` is perhaps not the `self` you might have been expecting.
 Watch yourself.

 **UPDATES:**